dpfr/PushPlugin/README.md

 While the data model for iOS is somewhat fixed, it should be noted that GCM is far more flexible.
 The Android implementation in this plugin, for example, assumes the incoming message will contain a '**message**' and a '**msgcnt**' node.
 This is reflected in both the plugin (see GCMIntentService.java) as well as in provided example ruby script (pushGCM.rb).
 Should you employ a commercial service, their data model may differ.
 As mentioned earlier, this is where you will want to take a look at the **payload** element of the message event.
 In addition to the cannonical message and msgcnt elements, any additional elements in the incoming JSON object will be accessible here, obviating the need to edit and recompile the plugin.
 Many thanks to Tobias Hößl for this functionality!

-### Testing ADM Notifications for Amazon Fire OS

-####<a name="registering_for_adm"></a>Register your app for Amazon Device Messaging (ADM)

-1. Create a developer account on [Amazon Developer Portal](https://developer.amazon.com/home.html)
-2. [Add a new app](https://developer.amazon.com/application/new.html) and turn Device Messaging switch to ON.
-Create a sample app for your device so you have the app name and package name used to register online.
-3. Create [Security Profile](https://developer.amazon.com/iba-sp/overview.html) and obtain [ADM credentials](https://developer.amazon.com/sdk/adm/credentials.html) for your app.

 ####  Sending a test notification

 1. Inside the plugin's examples/server folder, open the `pushADM.js` NodeJS script with a text editor.
 (You should already have NodeJS installed).